2017 Work Weekend Policies and Guidelines

 Who’s in charge here?

 Lots of people are working to coordinate the work weekends.
-The Work Weekend Core Leads this year are Matt Ashby and Ampersandy; the Infrastructure Cluster Lead is Dan Snyder.
+The Work Weekend Core Leads this year are Matt Ashby and Mieke Citroen; the Infrastructure Cluster Lead is Jesse Campbell.
 We can answer your questions!

 Contact us by email: workweekend (at) fireflyartscollective [dot] org.
-On site, someone can usually be found around the kiosk in the field.
-We can be identified by our “distinctive regalia”, such as silly hats.
+On site, someone can usually be found around the kiosk near the entrance to the woods.

 You must sign up ahead of time to attend a Work Weekend, and will need to check in upon arrival.
 If you have not signed up ahead of time, you will be asked to leave the site.
 The number of Work Weekend volunteer spots is limited, so please make sure you sign up early.